cartapisana/GettingCleaningData/README.md

 5. The work submitted for this project is the work of the student who submitted it

 #### R Script Documentation:
 The R script prepared to meet the project requirements involved the development steps listed below.
 (Note: A copy of the R script may be accessed at XXXXX) The description of each step covers the basic operation executed in the step.
-For core data transformation, manipulation, and analytic functions, the description cites the R function used, what the function achieves, and the rationale for using the function.
+For core data transformation, manipulation, and analytic functions, the description cites the R function used, what the function achieves, and the rationale for selecting the function.

 Step 1.
 Set working directory to local with source data